 Every child should have a set of blocks and there are many different kinds to choose from.

 You can also choose between wooden and plastic blocks.
 It’s up to you!

 Did you know there are over 10 different kinds of wooden blocks?

 I don’t mean brands, I mean different designs, from magnetic to unique shapes and everything in between.
 Who knew?

 Click here to look at some of the opportunities for language development that arise through block play.

 Blocks are great because they are generational, meaning that they can be passed from one child to the next and they are also good for a variety of ages.

-Some other examples of toys that are so simple yet full of potential to boost your child’s speech-language skills and cognitive development include:
+Here are some other examples of toys that are simple yet full of potential to boost your child’s speech-language skills and cognitive development: